wasn-eu/Victron_BlueSmart_IP22/README.md

 #### Config
 Copy or rename the ```config.sample.ini``` to ```config.ini``` in the ```bluesmart-charger``` folder and change it as you need it.
 These values can  be changed in the config file:
-- ip: IP of your venus device
+- ip: IP of your venus device (DEFAULT: 127.0.0.1)
-- phase: modbus service id for the phase your system is connected to
+- phase: modbus service id for the phase your system is connected to (DEFAULT: 820)
-- interface: the USB interface of the charger
+- interface: the USB interface of the charger (DEFAULT: /dev/ttyUSB1)
-- intervall: how often the charging current should be calculated and send to the charger
+- intervall: how often the charging current should be calculated and send to the charger (DEFAULT: 30 seconds)
-- maxcurrent: max charging current to limit this value
+- maxcurrent: max charging current to limit this value (DEFAULT: 12 A)

 #### Install
 Copy the ```bluesmart-charger``` folder to ```/data/etc``` on your Venus OS device